Deduplication and ExaGrid Systems Frequently Asked Questions

 You can click on the specific categories or scroll down the page to find the information.

 What backup applications does the ExaGrid appliance work with?

-ExaGrid works with the following backup applications and environments:
+ExaGrid works with these backup applications and environments.

 What data can be backed up into an ExaGrid appliance?

 The ExaGrid system can be used with any data that comes through the above listed backup applications.
 It doesn't matter if the data is files, e-mail data, databases, etc. It also doesn't matter whether it's coming from a disk local to the target, a NAS system, a SAN or a remote office via replication or WAN acceleration.
 All types of data can be effectively data-reduced with byte-level data deduplication.

 How many copies of my backup data can I keep on your system?